Search NodeBook

 Memory Retention and Garbage Collection

-We’ve talked a lot about memory retention, but let’s formalize it.
-This is the mechanism behind our 10GB log parser leak.
-In a garbage-collected language like JavaScript, an object is kept in memory as long as there is a reachable reference to it from the “root” set (e.g., the global object, the current call stack).
+We've talked a lot about memory retention, but let's formalize it.
+This is the mechanism behind our 10GB (hypothetical) log parser leak.
+In a garbage-collected language like JavaScript, an object is kept in memory as long as there is a reachable reference to it from the "root" set (e.g., the global object, the current call stack).

 When you create a Buffer view with slice() or subarray(), you create two objects with a relationship.

-1. The View Object: The new Buffer instance (userIdSlice).
-It’s a small object on the V8 heap.
+1. The View Object - The new Buffer instance (userIdSlice).
+It's a small object on the V8 heap.

-2. The Parent Buffer Object: The original Buffer (massiveBuffer), which holds the reference to the large external ArrayBuffer.
+2. The Parent Buffer Object - The original Buffer (massiveBuffer), which holds the reference to the large external ArrayBuffer.

 The view object maintains an internal reference to its parent buffer.
 According to V8's memory model, as long as the view object is reachable, its parent buffer is also considered reachable.
 The garbage collector sees the reference from userIdSlice to massiveBuffer and says, "Nope, can't collect massiveBuffer yet, someone still needs it."
 It has no idea you only care about 16 bytes out of the 50 megabytes.
 It just sees a valid reference and honors it.